bombkiml/phpbeech/README.md

     }
 ```
 ## # Database
 > The Beech database (MySQL supported) using by ``` $this->db ``` it's query builder provides a convenient, fluent interface to creating and running database queries.
-It can be used to perform most database operations in your application by using 3 step.
+It can be used to perform most database operations in your application.

+#### # Retrieving Results
+> You may retrieving all data by use the method preparing by 3 step like this:
 >
 > One: Specify statement, First you must specify your sql statement for get something by using ``` prepare() ``` Then prepare function will return new object for call next actions, So following basic for get data something like this:
 ```php